rchain/architecture-docs/contracts/contract-design.rst

 The COMM rule is *atomic*.
 If a value satisfying :code:`ptrn` is ever committed to :code:`x` *and* witnessed at :code:`x`, then computation must occur, but if either I/O process is absent, if :code:`ptrn` is not matched, or if the optional :code:`if-cond.` is not satisfied, then the I/O pair blocks and the system freezes.
 This is the only rule in the rho-calculus model that allows computation to continue ( hence “continuation” ), yet it’s fundamentally different from beta reduction given by the lambda calculus in that computation is a result of the *coordination* of two processes, rather than the sequential evaluation of one.

 Use-Cases: Contract Interaction
 ------------------------------------------------------------

-Reuse this in a use-case -> **In simple terms, :code:`x` is like a container that              holds a range of values, where the output term :code:`x!( @Q )` introduces those values.
-The "for-comprehension" filters that            range for values satisfying a pre-defined structural pattern.**

-This too -> **, can the continuation :code:`P` execute.
-The input term is              effectively an atomic and mobile firewall that stipulates some state must be observed at** :code:`x` **before the continuation**          :code:`P` **is triggered.**

-This too -> **One channel may be bound to a number        of live data generators, which are placing values at :code:`x` in real-time.
-What's more, a new continuation is invoked for each          value matched at :code:`x`, respectively.
-Depending on complexity, a multiplicity of parallel continuations may be executing as          the feed is being consumed.
-Generally, the input process supports the same data streaming capabilities that have made the reactive        paradigm so popular.**

 This model depicts two contracts, both of which may receive and send messages.
 At some point, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
 Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
 After it receives :code:`v`, :code:`Contract2` invokes a process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.